hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-down-jackets.markdown

   - jackets
 layout: post
 ---
 Do you need a new down jacket for the winter or for a cold summer night during a hike?
-Here is our buying guide of the best down jackets for 2016 - 2017 which we have selected to cover your summer and winter backcountry trips.
+Here is our <a href="#list">selection</a> of the best down jackets for 2016 - 2017 which we have selected to cover your summer and winter backcountry trips.
 We have selected a broad range of down jackets which can be worn in different conditions and for different activities like hiking, backpacking, skiing, snowboarding, mountaineering, climbing or on any other outdoor adventure.
-Have a look on our <a href="#list">comparison table</a> to find the jacket with the right weight, check one of our <a href="#video">packrafting videos</a> where we had down jackets with us or see some <a href="#example">pictures</a> of the down jackets which we recommend.
+Also, check one of our <a href="#video">packrafting videos</a> where we had down jackets with us while packrafting in Northern Sweden.

 ---